Introduction

 Why Should I Turn Off the Pilot Light on My Gas Fireplace?

-- Turn the Control Knob to “Off”: Use an adjustable wrench if needed to turn the knob to the “Off” position, stopping the gas flow.
+- Turn the Control Knob to “Off”: If needed, use an adjustable wrench to turn the knob to the “Off” position, which stops the gas flow.

 How Can Turning Off the Pilot Light Save Energy and Money?